Probate Q&A Series

 • Obtain and record the court decree of partition (§ 46-8).

-• Draft and record new deeds referencing the plat and decree.
+• Draft and record any needed deeds or other instruments referencing the plat and decree.

 • Update county tax and mapping records.